noviz-org/website/README.md

 git checkout development
 ```

+do the same in the folder for the other websites like *dist/sr-website*

 #### The src directory

 The src directory contains all the source code for the website.

+There is a folder called **sites**.
+In there are all the resources essential to one site.
-- All the markup and images and resources for the markup are stored in the *html/* folder.
+Scripts and or things like Stylesheets that are used across multiple of our websites are stored in the respective *scripts/* and *styles/* folder.
-- Additional resources are stored in the *resources* folder.
-- In the *scripts/* folder are the TypeScript files that are compiled into the bundle.js.
-- The *styles/* direcory contains all the Sass files that are compiled into a styles.css file.

 #### The test direcory

 The test directoy is home to development builds.
+Webpack will place the successful builds there.

 #### The scripts